-Hood Creek Campground Professional Review and Guide
+Hood Creek Campground Professional Guide

 "Built in the 1940s to provide water for area farms and ranches, Hyalite Reservoir is the anchor for a recreation area attracting hikers, campers, anglers, and those just seeking a little time to relax outdoors.
 Due to its close proximity, it’s a prime recreation destination for Bozeman residents and Montana State University students, but there’s plenty of room for everyone.
 You’ll find several Forest Service campgrounds here, but Hood Creek is our choice for tenters.
 Access is a bit more difficult than at the others, and this cuts down on the number of RVs.